obriencj/koji-smoky-dingo/README.md

 [![Coverage Status](https://coveralls.io/repos/obriencj/koji-smoky-dingo/badge.svg?branch=master)](https://coveralls.io/r/obriencj/koji-smoky-dingo)

-Koji Smoky Dingo is a collection of client command-line plugins for [koji], and a set of utility modules for writing your own commands or scripts.
+Koji Smoky Dingo is a collection of client command-line plugins for the [Koji] build system, and a set of utility modules for writing your own commands or scripts.

 [koji]: https://pagure.io/koji